 Fresh or frozen fruits and vegetables are some of the best foods you can eat.
 They’re packed with vitamins, minerals and antioxidants.
-These substances are good for you heart and every other part of your body.
+These substances are good for your heart and every other part of your body.

 Aim for at least seven servings a day.
-Try to eat fruits and veggies that a variety of colors.
+Try to eat fruits and veggies that have a variety of colors.
 A medium piece of fruit usually equals one serving.
 A cup of fresh vegetables, or a half a cup of cooked vegetables, is also around one serving.

 Trade white flour for whole grains

 Instead of eating rice or pasta and breads made from white flour, opt for whole grains instead.
-Oats, quinoa, barley, wheat bread, and brown rice are all whole grains and are good for your heart.
-They have fiber that helps improve your cholesterol levels and lower your risk of heart disease.
+Oats, quinoa, barley, wheat bread and brown rice are all whole grains and are good for your heart.
+They have fiber that helps improve your cholesterol levels and lowers your risk of heart disease.
 As an added bonus, they can also help prevent diabetes and cancer as well as maintain a healthy weight.